 - Leaving a margin free on the side closest to you, arrange a layer of greens on top of wraps.
 Top each layer with half the turkey.
 Evenly divide apple slices and lay lengthwise across turkey.
 Fold over the end of the wrap closest to you, then the two sides.
 Roll the wrap as tightly as possible toward the opposite side.

-- Cover each wrap tightly in plastic wrap and refrigerate, seam side down, up to 4 hours before serving.
+- Serve immediately or cover each wrap tightly in plastic wrap and refrigerate, seam side down.
 When ready to serve, remove plastic wrap and cut each wrap in half, at an angle.

 This recipe contains cancer fighting foods: